bang590/JSPatchX/README.md

 1. The plugin will run while editing JS file in XCode, it take no effect when editing other types of file.
 2. Recommend to turn off the indentation of ":" : `XCode -> Preferences -> Text Editing -> indentation -> Automatic indent for -> turn off ":"`

+##License

+Check the [LICENSE] file to know more about license agreement.

 ##About